kemalat/aws-tutorials/README.md

 * Create Amazon account and be familiar with AWS web console enviroment
 * Install AWS CLI, eksctl.As starting point, please follow [Amazon EKS user guide](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) to install AWS CLI and eksctl as explained.
 * Be familiar with any Java IDE(e.g. Eclipse, Intellij Idea) and have sufficient knowledge to use Maven
+* Install `curl if you don't have on your Linux distro using

 ### 1. Create Administrator User and Group